-Effect: Possible violations of the Article 7, Section 14 of the 1974 Louisiana Constitution.
+Effect: Possible violations of the Article 7.
+Section 14 of the 1974 Louisiana Constitution.

-Recommendation: Strengthen oversight by Village Clerk with training and monitoring vendor and employment payment processing to insure only legal obligations are paid.
+Recommendation: Strengthen oversight by Village Clerk with training and monitoring vendor invoice and payroll processing to insure only legal obligations are paid.

 Response: See Corrective Action Plan